JefeLitman/VideoDataGenerator/README.md

     - `VideoDataGenerator.dev_batch_index`: The index or position at what batch the object is in the dev data.
 - **Methods**
+    - `VideoDataGenerator.to_class`: Vector of classes of `VideoDataGenerator` and you can access to the name of a class by its index or class number.
+    - `VideoDataGenerator.to_number`: Dictionary of classes of `VideoDataGenerator` and you can access to the number of a class by its name in lowercase.
     - `VideoDataGenerator.get_next_train_batch(n_canales = 3)`: Method that return
     a tuple in the order (batch, labels) of the train data.
 The parameter n_canales specifies how many channels you want to upload your frames (Default to 3).